Limpness issues or the inability to get hard, is a clinical condition where men fail to achieve and maintain an erection during sexual intercourse.

 There are a number of different reasons that may lead to it.

 These conditions affect the structure and function of the blood vessels in the body, including the one in the penis, and this can compromise the blood flow that is required to achieve an erection.

 Other problems such as hormonal problems and any injury to the nerves and blood vessels within the penis can also cause erection issues.

 High alcohol intake and smoking are other causes.

 Medication such as beta blockers can result in the inability to get wood.

 While these are the physical causes, there are also psychological causes at work here.

 Common ones include depression and anxiety.

 More recently, erection issues have been found to be closely related to heart disease, and has been identified as an indicator for cardiovascular disease.

-Of course, it is essential to change certain habits such as alcohol intake and smoking, along with commencing other lifestyle modifications such as regular exercise.
+Of course, it is essential to change certain habits such as alcohol intake and smoking.